ajaniv/django-utils-test/README.rst

 to achieve the following:

 * Testing of model classes derived from abstract base classes.
 It is somewhat tricky to create model classes as part of a Django unit test.
+It requires 'forcing' Django to generate the database tables through custom migration, manual low level SQL generation constructs, or a similar approach, which would like be incompatible with a future Django release.
 * Usage of Sqlite, Postgress, and Mysql to verify proper ORM mappings.

 Notes